Antonius Cleveland

-Antonius Cleveland (born February 2, 1994) is an American professional basketball player for the Hapoel Eilat of the Israeli Basketball Premier League.
-He played college basketball at Southeast Missouri State University.
+Antonius Cleveland (born February 2, 1994) is an American professional basketball player for CSKA Moscow of the VTB United League.
+He played college basketball for Southeast Missouri State University.
+He played in the NBA for the Dallas Mavericks and Atlanta Hawks.

-Early life and high school career
+Early life

 Cleveland was born in Memphis, Tennessee, as the only child of mother Shonda Bowie.
 Bowie worked two jobs to support herself and Cleveland: as a nutrition supervisor for Memphis City Schools during the day and with FedEx during the night.

 Cleveland started his basketball career at Overton High School in Memphis for his freshman and sophomore seasons.
 He transferred to Germantown High School in nearby Germantown for his junior season.
 Cleveland spent his senior year at Faith Baptist Christian Academy in Ludowici, Georgia.

 College career

-Cleveland played for Southeast Missouri State University for four seasons, where he was the team's leading scorer in his junior (15.2 PPG) and senior (16.6 PPG) years.
+Cleveland played for Southeast Missouri State University for four seasons, where he was the team's leading scorer in his junior (15.2 PPG; 10th in the conference) and senior (16.6 PPG; 7th in the conference) years.
+In his junior year he was also 5th in the conference with 1.6 steals per game, 9th with 6.6 rebounds per game, and 10th with a .437 field goal percentage.
+In his senior year he was also 3rd in the conference in steals per game (1.4), and 5th in field goal percentage (.543).
 He was selected to the All-Ohio Valley Conference (OVC) first-team in 2017.

 Professional career

 Dallas Mavericks (2017)

 After going undrafted in the 2017 NBA draft, Cleveland signed with the Portland Trail Blazers to join their roster for the 2017 NBA Summer League.
 While playing for Portland, he averaged 5.8 ppg in six games coming off the bench.
 On July 27, 2017, Cleveland signed with the Golden State Warriors on a training camp deal.
 On September 30, Cleveland was waived by the Warriors.
-He'd then be assigned to the Santa Cruz Warriors NBA G League affiliate team on October 24, 2017.
+He was then assigned to the Santa Cruz Warriors NBA G League affiliate team on October 24, 2017.

 On November 17, 2017, Cleveland signed a two-way contract with the Dallas Mavericks.
 He made his NBA debut later that night in a 111–87 blowout loss to the Minnesota Timberwolves, recording 2 points and 2 rebounds in 6 minutes of play.
 Throughout his time on that two-way deal, he would split his playing time between the Mavericks and their G League affiliate, the Texas Legends.
 On December 18, 2017, he was injured in a 97–91 loss to the Phoenix Suns.
 He was waived from the team a day later, with his spot on the team being replaced by Kyle Collinsworth.